SodiumZH/NFF-Girls/docs_en.md

 ## How to create a befriended mob class

-1. Create a mob class (anything extends LivingEntity; PathfinderMob recommended) and **implement `IBefriendedMob` interface**.
-Register its entity type.
+1. Create a mob class (anything extends Mob; PathfinderMob recommended) **implementing `IBefriendedMob` interface**.

+2. Do general setup: register entity type; register entity renderer; register entity attributes

+3. Copy-paste code from the template mob class.

-2. Copy-paste code in "General Settings" box from the example mob class.
+4. Implement other functions.
+Positions labeled with `/* ... */` should be changed.
+Code under "General Settings" box from the template mob class usually doesn't need to modify.
 (Of course you can adjust them if you know what you're doing.)

-3. Implement other functions.
 See comments in the example mob class for details.

-4. (Optional, if you need GUI) Create the inventory menu.
+5. (Optional, if you need GUI) Create the inventory menu.
 Inventory menu is for add the mob's inventory into the GUI.
 Inventory menu for befriended mob **inherits `AbstractInventoryMenuBefriended` class**.
 In this class you need to override `addMenuSlots` method for the inventory of your mob.

    By default, after running `addMenuSlots`, the player inventory will be automatically added just like in the vanilla inventory screen, at the position specified by `getPlayerInventoryPosition` method which you need to override.
 If player inventory is not needed, override `doAddPlayerInventory` to false.